junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

 Figure from https://microchipdeveloper.com/wireless:ble-introduction

 ## Physical Layer
+Some key features of the BLE physical layer
 * 2.4GHz ISM band.
 The band between 2.402 GHz to 2.4835 GHz is divided into 40 channels with 2 MHz channel spacing.
 * The 40 channels are divided into advertising channels (Ch.
 37, 38, and 39) and 37 data channels (Ch.
 0-36).
 * Gaussian Frequency-Shift Keying (GFSK).